greenelab/deep-review/sections/04_study.md

 reverse complement) due to complementary base pairing.
 To handle this issue, specialized reverse complement convolutional models share parameters to find motifs in both directions [@tag:Shrikumar2017_reversecomplement].
-Because deep learning for protein binding prediction is still in the early stages, we expect to see an increase in domain-specific architectures for this task.

 Despite these advances, several challenges remain.
 First, because the inputs (ChIP-seq measurements) are continuous and most current algorithms are designed